barais/featureModelJHipster/README.md

 # featureModelJHipster

 This project provides a feature model for [JHipster](http://jhipster.github.io/) framework.
 You can use [FeatureIDE](http://wwwiti.cs.uni-magdeburg.de/iti_db/research/featureide/) to view it.
-It also provides a shell script (ge.sh) to automatically wrap jhipster console.
+It also provides a shell script (gen.sh only work for linux) to automatically wrap jhipster console.

 Next you can use [UML2JHipster](https://github.com/barais/genmymodeljhipstergenerator) generator to create your business model.